-- 4.1 MHA is permitted to process Personal Data on behalf of data subjects provided it is doing so on one of the following grounds: - Processing with the consent of the data subject (see clause 3); - Processing is necessary for the performance of a contract between MHA and the data subject or for entering into a contract with the data subject; - Processing is necessary for MHA's compliance with a legal obligation; - Processing is necessary to protect the vital interests of the data subject or another person; or - Processing is necessary for the performance of a task carried out in the public interest or in the exercise of MHA's official authority;
+- 4.1 MHA is permitted to process the Personal Data of data subjects provided it is doing so on one of the following grounds: - Processing with the consent of the data subject (see clause 3). - Processing is necessary for the performance of a contract between MHA and the data subject or for entering a contract with the data subject. - Processing is necessary for MHA's compliance with a legal obligation. - Processing is necessary to protect the vital interests of the data subject or another person; or - Processing is necessary for the performance of a task carried out in the public interest or in the exercise of MHA's official authority. - Processing is necessary for the purposes of legitimate interests.

-4.2 Fair Processing Notice
+4.2 Fair Processing Notice (FPN)

-MHA has produced a Fair Processing Notice (FPN) which it is required to provide to all customers whose Personal data is held by the Association.
+MHA has produced a FPN which it is required to provide to all customers whose Personal data is held by the Association.
 That FPN is provided to the customer from the outset of processing their Personal Data and they will be advised of the terms of the FPN when it is provided to them.
 The FPN sets out the Personal Data processed by MHA and the basis for that Processing.
 This document is provided to all of MHA's customers at the outset of processing their data.